The Local Governing Body is the strategic decision making body of the school.

-The school’s Headteacher is responsible for the day-to-day running of the school and the Governing Body works closely with the Headteacher and the staff.
+The school’s Headteacher is responsible for the day-to-day running of the school and the Local Governing Body works closely with the Headteacher and the staff.

-A School Governor will get involved in:
+A Local Governor will get involved in:

 We also have sub-committee which cover specific areas of school management.
 These meetings are held each half term.
 Each committee has a chairman, elected annually by the Governing Body.
 Members of the Governing Body may chose to join one or more committee.

 Governors attend training sessions to support their work and may also attend specific meetings to focus on particular areas for development.

 Governors are encouraged to visit the school to monitor and review practices and to offer feedback.

 Governors also have the opportunity of accompanying school trips and attending and supporting school events.